Welcome to the new student orientation website!

 - Book your ROAR appointment for advising and registration with one of the following offices.

-- New students to college and previously dual enrolled students can schedule their ROAR appointment with Counseling and Advising.
+- New students to college and previously dual enrolled students can schedule their ROAR appointment with Career and Planning Services (CAPS).

 - Find your major, click “Schedule Appointment” with the advisor for your major, and then select the appointment type “New to College – ROAR Appointment.”